jriv724/smallRNA_USRF/README.md

 ## Notes

-This repository represents an active exploratory workflow framework for small RNA-seq analysis and ultra-short RNA fragment characterization.
+This repository represents an exploratory workflow framework for small RNA-seq analysis and ultra-short RNA fragment characterization.

-The emphasis is on reproducible workflow engineering, iterative residual filtering, and scalable exploratory analysis rather than finalized biological conclusions.
+The emphasis is on reproducible workflow engineering, iterative residual filtering, and scalable exploratory analysis.

 ---